-Harassment laws exist to prevent stalking and on occasion persistent and unpleasant conduct towards individuals.
-This attention can be from a third party such as a landlord, media organisations or even a stranger.
-These laws also protect individuals from being harassed by people on social media, or through another mode of communication such as telephone calls.
+Harassment laws exist to prevent stalking and persistent, unwanted and unpleasant conduct towards individuals.
+This attention can be from a third party such as a landlord, media organisations, a workplace colleague or a stranger.
+Harassment might be face to face, online or through another mode of communication such as telephone calls.

-As well as the above, we specialise in seeking the removal of harassing material from the following platforms through Cease and Desist notices:
+In many cases we seek the removal of harassing material by social media sites or internet service providers from the following platforms through Cease and Desist notices:

 If you believe that you have been the victim of harassment, then please get in touch with our team.
 They will be able to relieve the worry and present to you the options available for your specific concerns.

-We can obtain injunctions for clients where appropriate to ensure the harassment is brought to an end.
+We obtain restraining order for clients where appropriate to ensure harassment is brought to an end.

 To contact the team, please call us on 020 3540 4444 or email us at email@example.com.
 Our team will be able to arrange a call back at your convenience as well as an initial consultation to discuss your needs.